huishun98/trivia-quiz-server/README.md

 ## Running locally

-1. Retrieve from Google Cloud Platform make the following into environmental variables:
+1. Retrieve from Google Cloud Platform and make the following into environmental variables:
 - type
 - project_id
 - private_key_id